HaroonSalim/Frequent-Itemset-Analysis-on-Amazon-Metadata/README.md

 # Frequent Itemset Mining:
 - Apriori Algorithm: We implement the Apriori algorithm in one of the consumers using a sliding window approach to approximate frequent itemsets. <br>
 - PCY Algorithm: We implement the PCY algorithm in another consumer, utilizing a hash table to count item pairs and reduce memory consumption. <br>
-- Innovative Analysis: The third consumer implements an innovative analysis or algorithm, providing unique insights or associations from the streaming data.
-In our example, we demonstrate an incremental approach to calculate the average of a numeric attribute over time. <br>
+- Innovative Analysis: We perform sentiment analysis on product descriptions from the SQLite database containing Amazon Metadata. <br>

 # Technologies/Libraries Used: